Marc-Bernard-Tools/ABAP-Diff3/README.md

 NO WARRANTIES, [MIT License](LICENSE)

-`
-This  is a port of JavaScript        (https://github.com/alaorneto/htmldiffer, no license) which is a port of CoffeeScript      (https://github.com/tnwinc/htmldiff.js, MIT license) which is a port of the original Ruby (https://github.com/myobie/htmldiff, MIT license) `
+- This is a port of JavaScript (https://github.com/alaorneto/htmldiffer, no license defined)
+- which is a port of CoffeeScript (https://github.com/tnwinc/htmldiff.js, MIT license)
+- which is a port of the original Ruby (https://github.com/myobie/htmldiff, MIT license)

-## Prerequisite
+## Prerequisites

 None.